Compare Business Insurance Quotes

 Increase your policy excess

-As with most insurance, you can specify how much you’d be willing to pay in the event of making a claim.
+As with most insurance providers, you can specify how much you’d be willing to pay in the event of making a standard compensation claim.
 This is called your excess – there’s generally a compulsory and a voluntary excess.
-The lower your excess, the pricier the premium, so if you could afford to pay more in the event of a claim, the cost of your premium will come down.
-It’s important to make sure your excess is affordable for you, though, as if you can’t pay the excess, your insurer won’t hold up their end of the claim either.
+The lower your excess, the pricier the premium, so if you can afford to pay more in the event of a claim, the cost of your business insurance premium will come down.
+It’s important to make sure your excess is affordable for you.
+If you can’t pay the excess, insurance providers won’t hold up their end of the claim either.

 3